deb-intel/LPOTtest/api-documentation/api-introduction.md

 This API is used to measure model performance and accuracy.

-To learn how to use this API, refer to the [Benchmark Document](./benchmark.md)
+To learn how to use this API, refer to the [benchmark document](../docs/benchmark.md)

 ## Default user-facing APIs

 The default user-facing APIs exist for backwards compatiblity from the v1.0 release.
 Refer to [v1.1 API](https://github.com/intel/lpot/blob/v1.1/docs/introduction.md) to understand how the default user-facing APIs work.

-A [HelloWorld example](../examples/helloworld/tf_example6) using default user-facing APIs is provided for user reference.

 Full examples using default user-facing APIs can be found [here](https://github.com/intel/lpot/tree/v1.1/examples).